hwillGIT/IsaiahStudyInteractive/replit.md

-# Isaiah Interactive Study - Chapters 1-9
+# Isaiah Interactive Study - Chapters 1-12

 ## Overview

-This is a comprehensive interactive web application for studying Isaiah Chapters 1-9 from the Bible.
+This is a comprehensive interactive web application for studying Isaiah Chapters 1-12 from the Bible (the complete "Book of Immanuel" section).
 Each chapter features a color-coded grid visualization of verses organized into thematic groups, with interactive hover tooltips and transformation point markers.
 A two-level modal navigation system provides both reflective study (three viewing modes: Seeing Connections, How This Helps My Life, What This Teaches Us) and Scripture Connections showing how each verse fits into God's larger plan across the entire Bible.
-Built with React, TypeScript, Tailwind CSS, and React Router, the application offers an engaging educational experience across 9 complete chapters with 630 total reflections (3 perspectives per verse) and comprehensive Scripture connections.
+Built with React, TypeScript, Tailwind CSS, and React Router, the application offers an engaging educational experience across 12 complete chapters with comprehensive reflections and Scripture connections.
 Features a dedicated home page with chapter navigation cards and educational modals explaining the book's structure and how to use the app.

 **Completed Chapters**:
 - Chapter 1 (31 verses): The Rebellious Nation and the Invitation to Return